CSU Fullerton hosts Hawaii following Coleman’s 23-point game - WTOP News

 Fullerton, California; Thursday, 10 p.m.
 EST

-BOTTOM LINE: Hawaii takes on the CSU Fullerton Titans after Noel Coleman scored 23 points in Hawaii’s 83-73 win against the Cal Poly Mustangs.
+BOTTOM LINE: Hawaii visits the CSU Fullerton Titans after Noel Coleman scored 23 points in Hawaii’s 83-73 win against the Cal Poly Mustangs.

-The Titans are 5-3 on their home court.
-CSU Fullerton has a 5-7 record in games decided by 10 points or more.
+The Titans have gone 5-3 in home games.
+CSU Fullerton ranks seventh in the Big West with 8.1 offensive rebounds per game led by John Square Jr. averaging 1.2.

 The Rainbow Warriors have gone 3-6 against Big West opponents.
-Hawaii scores 70.7 points and has outscored opponents by 3.3 points per game.
+Hawaii ranks fifth in the Big West with 23.8 defensive rebounds per game led by Justin McKoy averaging 4.8.

 CSU Fullerton averages 66.9 points per game, 0.5 fewer points than the 67.4 Hawaii allows.
 Hawaii has shot at a 44.6% clip from the field this season, 2.2 percentage points above the 42.4% shooting opponents of CSU Fullerton have averaged.

-TOP PERFORMERS: Max Jones is averaging 16 points and 1.9 steals for the Titans.
-Dominic Brewton is averaging 14.9 points over the last 10 games for CSU Fullerton.
+TOP PERFORMERS: Grayson Carper is shooting 37.8% from beyond the arc with 2.0 made 3-pointers per game for the Titans, while averaging seven points.
+Dominic Brewton is shooting 41.1% and averaging 14.5 points over the last 10 games for CSU Fullerton.

 JoVon McClanahan is averaging 9.6 points and 3.5 assists for the Rainbow Warriors.
 Coleman is averaging 12.1 points over the last 10 games for Hawaii.